-This post was originally published on LinkedIn on 5 Sept.
+Article originally published on LinkedIn, 5 Sept.
 2016

 On this US Labor Day, here’s a quick look at some aspects of recruiting and job seeking that don’t seem to get much attention – and certainly not in one place.
 Having been on the hiring and applicant side of the job market at various points, I have paid attention to the process and numbers.
 Some numbers defy belief, but those are only tip of the proverbial iceberg of a system that is changing in the wake of technology.
 Taken together, what do these numbers and dynamics say about the health of the system and its future?

 - Disparity between time put into preparing a resume and the time it is reviewed: A recruiter might look at a resume in 6 or 8 seconds (or maybe 30 on a slow day), if we are to believe commonly cited articles.
 Estimates on resume preparation vary (and are complicated by the fact people re-use or revise existing resumes), but one estimate is that a professional resume writer may take 6 hours on one resume.
 That would mean a recruiter spends somewhere between 0.0003% and 0.0014% of the time it took to write a resume to dispose of it.
 Even reducing the amount of time going into a resume or accounting for reuse of content there is still a large disparity.
 This is a systemic problem, not the fault of recruitment.